Analyzing the Expected Hitting Time of Evolutionary Computation-based Neural Architecture Search Algorithms: Lower Bounds Analysis

-Since the possible state of $X$ at $\xi_t$ is a random variable, we get the expectation of its function $\Delta(X)$, i.e., the average drift $\bar {\Delta}_t$, to indicate the progress of two neighbour generations.
-Thus, we calculate the average drift at the $t$-th generation by: At the initial moment, $\xi_0$ as a random variable can be any population in the population space $\chi$.
-Since its actual value function $d(\xi_0)$ can also be viewed as a random variable, the expectation of $d(\xi_0)$ can be calculated by:

-In the ENAS algorithm, the initial population usually follows a uniform distribution $\pi_0(\chi_d)={|\chi_d|}/({|\chi|-|\chi^*|})$.
-According to the drift analysis theory, \myref{con:ave_drift_t_mutation1} and \myref{equ:Ed0_mutation1}, we can get the EHT of the ENAS algorithm by:
+3) Since the possible state of $X$ at $\xi_t$ is a random variable, we get the expectation of its function $\Delta(X)$, i.e., the average drift $\bar {\Delta}_t$, to indicate the progress of two neighbour generations.
+Thus, the $\bar {\Delta}_t$ can be calculated by \myref{con:ave_drift_t_mutation1}: 4) At the initial moment, the expectation of $d(\xi_0)$ can be calculated by \myref{equ:Ed0_mutation1}: In the ENAS algorithm, the initial population follows a uniform distribution $\pi_0(\chi_d)={|\chi_d|}/({|\chi|-|\chi^*|})$.
+According to the drift analysis results and initial distance, i.e., \myref{con:ave_drift_t_mutation1} and \myref{equ:Ed0_mutation1}, we can get the EHT of the ENAS algorithm by \myref{eq:et_theorem1}:

 \end{IEEEproof}